-Variable rate loans could give you flexibility to help pay off your debt faster — but with the risk of higher costs down the road.
+Get the flexibility you need to pay off your debt faster — but with the risk of higher costs down the road.

-Variable rate personal loans tend to come with lower starting APRs than their fixed rate counterparts.
+Variable-rate personal loans tend to come with lower starting APRs than their fixed-rate counterparts.
 As its name suggests, the rate can vary — or change — throughout the term of the loan.
-Read our guide to learn more about how these loans work, what the benefits are and what you’ll want to watch for before you take one out.
+This may mean lower base rates, but you may find yourself with a higher APR over your loan term.

 Why you might consider it: